luiz-sachser-devops/intergoodies-flutter/README.md

 ### NOTES:

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application

 A few resources to get you started if this is your first Flutter project: